artur-ciocanu/launch.en/help/extension-dev/overview.md

 An extension's configuration refers to the manner by which it gathers global settings from a user.
 For example, consider an extension that allows the user to send a beacon using a Send Beacon action and the beacon must always contain an account ID.
 We don't want to trouble users by asking them for the account ID each time they configure a Send Beacon action.
 Instead, the extension should ask for the account ID once from the extension configuration view.
 Each time a beacon is to be sent, the Send Beacon action library module can pull the account ID from the extension configuration and add it to the beacon.

-When users install an extension to a tags property, they will be shown the extension configuration view.
+When users install an extension to a tag property, they will be shown the extension configuration view.
 They cannot complete the installation of the extension without completing the extension configuration.

 The extension configuration consists of a view component that will export settings that are then emitted within the tag runtime library as a plain object.